distributedwitness/distributedwitness.github.io/pages/home.md

   enabled: true
   align: center
   image: false
-  heading: Get Started Today
+  heading: Get Peace-of-Mind in a Data-Driven-World
-  sub_heading: "Save time and money using this premium Jekyll theme."
+  sub_heading: "Don't let deep-fake and identity mismanagment technologies compromise you and your organization."
   features:
     enabled: false
     list: